 3. In a medium bowl, whisk oats, flours, baking soda, baking powder, salt, and spices together to combine.
 Add in dates and mix to disperse evenly through dry ingredients.

 4. Add dry ingredients to wet and mix gently until JUST combined.

 5. Spray muffin pan with nonstick spray or lightly grease with oil or butter.
 Divide mixture evenly into muffin pan.

 7. Cool about 5 minutes in pan and then invert onto wire rack to cool completely.
 When completely cool, store at room temperature in airtight container or freeze in gallon freezer bag.
-To bring back to room temperature, either refrigerate for several hours or microwave for 30 seconds.
+To bring back to room temperature, either refrigerate for an hour or microwave for 30 seconds.

 Don’t mind if I do.